mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 - :ref:`Fit <algm-Fit>` has had a bug fixed that prevented a fix from being removed.
 - :ref:`LoadMask <algm-LoadMask>` has had a bug fixed that could, under certain conditions, cause detectors from previously loaded masking to be added to the currently loaded masking.
 - In :ref:`MaxEnt <algm-MaxEnt>` the ``EvolChi`` and  ``EvolAngle`` workspaces only contain data up until the result has converged.
+- New algorithm :ref:`CropWorkspaceRagged <algm-CropWorkspaceRagged>` will crop each spectrum with a different x-range

 Fitting
 -------